8 Min Read

 Dr. Kurt has worked with many people battling depression.
 It can be a difficult process.
 He shared these thoughts on the subject,

-- Let her know she’s not alone and that you are in this together.
-She may resist and claim that this is her problem, but don’t let her forget that you are a team, and her health is important to you.
+- Let her know she’s not alone and that you’re in this together.
+She may resist and claim that this is her problem, but don’t let her forget that you’re a team, and her health is important to you.

 - Don’t blame her, yourself, or get angry.
-Most people do not want to be depressed, so getting angry and trying to assign blame isn’t helpful or healthy.
-Depression can be triggered, or it can just happen, but it should be understood that you are dealing with a health issue and not simply an emotional response.
+Most people don’t want to be depressed, so getting angry and trying to assign blame isn’t helpful or healthy.
+Depression can be triggered, or it can just happen, but it should be understood that you’re dealing with a mental health issue and not simply an emotional response.

 Looking for More?
 Check Out These Articles